oshritshtossel/miMic/README.md

 See `example_use.py` for an example of how to use miMic.
 The example containing the following steps:

+1. First, import Mimic and additional packages.
+    ```python
+    from mimic import apply_mimic
+    import pandas as pd
+    import SAMBA
+    ```

-1. Load the raw ASVs table in the following format:
+2. Load the raw ASVs table in the following format:
    - The first column is named "ID"
    - Each row represents a sample and each column represents an ASV.
    - The last row contains the taxonomy information, named "taxonomy".